Properties of Orlon Acrylic Fabric

 Shrinkage

 The discussion regarding the various types of Orlon fibre shows that some will shrink in processing.
-This characteristic is utilized in obtaining desired effects, such as high-bulk yarns and pile fabrics.
+This characteristic is utilised in obtaining desired effects, such as high-bulk yarns and pile fabrics.
 However, once the finished product reaches the consumer, it may be expected to have excellent dimensional stability since the Orlon fibre will have practically no further shrinkage.

 Effect of Heat